Internal sources of funding for research and creative activity

 The Grant-Writing Experience through Mentorship (GEM) program requires that junior faculty at USU collaborate with a senior colleague to develop and submit an external grant proposal.
 The maximum award is $10,000.

 The Research Catalyst (RC) program funds research initiatives that promise to attract external funding.
-Awards support preliminary research and proposal development, including up to 1 month of faculty salary.
+Awards support preliminary research and proposal development, including up to one month of faculty salary.
 The maximum award is $20,000.

-The Seed Program to Advance Research Collaboration (SPARC) program supports the creation of interdisciplinary research teams to pursue external awards of at least $1 million.
+The Seed Program to Advance Research Collaboration (SPARC) supports the creation of interdisciplinary research teams to pursue external awards of at least $1 million.
 Awards support teambuilding, preliminary research and proposal development, including up to one month of faculty salary.
 The maximum award is $35,000.